Jörn Donner: Biography

 Donner was associated with several different political parties, such as SDP and RKP, and was at different times a member both of the Finnish parliament and the European Parliament.
 As of 2007 he was again a member of the Finnish parliament for a short while, after Eva Biaudet resigned to take a position at the OSCE.

 Donner suffered from prostate and lung cancers.
 He died of lung disease at Meilahti hospital in Helsinki on 30 January 2020, six days before his 87th birthday.
+After his death, an archive of thousands of photographs was discovered at his home, showing that Donner was also a skilled photographer.
+In 2023, Donner's widow revealed that she had thrown his ashes in the compost after discovering his history of infidelity.